Sakzsee/Images/README.md

 # Images
-This is jsut for storing images.
+This is just for storing images.